Skip to content

 Amount of ratio panels between 0 and 2, by default 0

-Set to False if you would like to split the figure horizonally.
-If set to True the figure is split vertically (e.g for pie chart).
-By default False.
+Set to False if you would like to split the figure horizontally.
+If set to True the figure is split vertically (e.g. for pie chart), by default False.

-Tuple of figure size (width, height) in inches, by default (8, 6)
+Tuple of figure size (width, height) in inches, by default None

 DPI used for plotting, by default 400